 Danube River Cruise

-Later this evening we took a Danube dinner cruise!
+Later this evening we took a Danube dinner cruise, something I couldn’t recommend enough while exploring the best Christmas Markets in Europe.
 We were served traditional Hungarian food and listened to folklore music while we ate.
-After the cruise, we checked out the Christmas markets.
+After the cruise, head back to the city to browse the nightly Christmas Markets.
 The biggest one is in front of St. Stephen’s Basilica.
 There were tons of booths and a show that is displayed on the facade of the church hourly.

 You can’t leave Budapest without visiting the world-famous ruin bars!
 Located in the lively Jewish quarter of the city, these bars were built in old factories or apartment buildings that have been transformed into themed bars.
 These bars are so much fun!
 I went to Szimpla Kert in Budapest, which is actually the #3 bar in the entire world.

-I have been lucky enough to browse Christmas markets in Hungary, Austria, Northern Ireland, and Italy, but my favorite Christmas markets were by far the ones in Austria.
+I have been lucky enough to browse Christmas markets in Hungary, Austria, Northern Ireland, and Italy, but I think the best Christmas Markets in Europe may be located in Vienna.
 Vienna, the capital of Austria, quickly became one of my favorite cities in the world.
 It is so unbelievably clean and rich with art and history.
 Not to mention it is the classical music capital of the world and home to many famous ballets and operas… it doesn’t get much classier than that!

 While in Vienna, visit the Stephansplatz area.
 This is the hub of the city where most shops and restaurants are located, and where you can find the famous St. Stephen’s Cathedral.
 Also be sure to pay a visit to the Palace of Vienna, once the seat of the Hapsburg family who ruled the Austro-Hungarian empire in the 17th century.
 Most of the city’s museums are located in this area, along with the royal English stables.

-In my opinion, Vienna has the most remarkable Christmas markets.
+In my opinion, Vienna has the best Christmas markets in Europe.
 The largest, and most crowded one is located in front of City Hall.
 With hundreds of booths selling handmade goods and delicious food, along with a huge iceskating rink that weaves between decorated trees, the market is truly magical.
 For a low cost, lockers are available for rent to store your belongings while you skate.

 Sound of Music Tour